Quandela/Perceval/docs/source/legacy.rst

 Definition of the new classes .............................

-* :code:`FockState`: A light-weight object only containing photon positions in mode (e.g. "|1,0,1>").
+* :code:`FockState`: A light-weight object only containing photon positions in mode (e.g. :code:`|1,0,1>`).
 Can be used to represent detections.
 * :code:`NoisyFockState`: A collection of indistinguishable photon groups, that are totally distinguishable.
-The distinguishability index is an integer and is referred to as the `noise tag` (e.g. "|{0},{1},{0}{2}>" contains three groups of indistinguishable photons tagged 0, 1 and 2).
+The distinguishability index is an integer and is referred to as the `noise tag` (e.g. :code:`|{0},{1},{0}{2}>` contains three groups of indistinguishable photons tagged 0, 1 and 2).
 * :code:`AnnotatedBasicState`: Replace the previous :code:`FockState` by allowing rich annotations, having one or more string types, each having a complex number for value.
-This enables to accurately encode physical parameters and play with partial distinguishability (e.g. "|{P:H,lambda:0.625},{P:V,lambda:0.618}>").
+This enables to accurately encode physical parameters and play with partial distinguishability (e.g. :code:`|{P:H,lambda:0.625},{P:V,lambda:0.618}>`).
 Please note that apart from polarisation, `Perceval` does not provide a generic algorithm to separate rich annotated states, and the user would have to write one.

 Some calls will use or return only the type that makes sense (e.g. :code:`AnnotatedFockState::threshold_detection()` always returns a :code:`FockState` as a detected state naturally loses all kinds of photon annotation.

-.. note:: Note that the arithmetic is still implemented between states of different types.
-The result is the most complex type of both operands (e.g. :code:`NoisyFockState` ⊗ :code:`FockState` gives a :code:`NoisyFockState`).
+.. note:: Note that arithmetic still works between states of different types.
+The result is the most complex type of
+          both operands (e.g. :code:`NoisyFockState` ⊗ :code:`FockState` gives a :code:`NoisyFockState`).

 Usage in Perceval
 .................